More Than a Logo: A Map for the Work We Do

 Stick charts were tools used by master wayfinders to study and memorize the ocean.
 These charts were crafted from palm fronds and natural materials, and each part of the design held significance.

-But here’s what makes these charts so brilliant and interesting to me: they weren’t carried on the canoe.
+What makes these charts so brilliant and interesting to me is that they weren’t carried on the canoe.
 They were learned, memorized, internalized.
 Navigators studied them deeply before setting sail, and then let go of the physical map.
 Once at sea, they trusted what they had learned and in their own wisdom to remember; their lives depended on it.
 History shows they read the water with their bodies.
 They felt the patterns in their bones.

 Why This Symbol Resonates With Me

-When I first came across the concept of stick charts, something clicked.
-I saw more than just an old way of navigating the sea—I saw a metaphor for therapy, for healing, and honestly, for my own life.
+When I first came across the concept of stick charts, something stood out to me.
+I saw more than just an old way of navigating the sea.
+I saw a metaphor for therapy, for healing, and honestly, for my own life.

 I know what it’s like to travel waters that don’t come with a map.
-I’ve had to navigate life transitions that weren’t part of my own original plan—career changes, relationship changes, and major shifts in identity.
+I’ve had to navigate life transitions that weren’t part of my own original plan such as career changes, relationship changes, moving to different cities and health challenges all that led to major shifts in my life’s trajectory.
 In my twenties, I was diagnosed with cancer.
 Later, I developed reactive arthritis, a painful autoimmune condition that affected my ability to walk, work, and live in the ways I once did.

-Those moments didn’t just challenge me physically—they called me inward.
+Those moments challenged me physically and they also called me inward.
 They asked me to dig deep, to listen more closely, and to find a different kind of strength.
 One that didn’t come from pushing through, but from noticing what I was carrying, what I could let go of, and where I could lean on others for support.
 I came to realize that healing wasn’t linear.
 It didn’t happen on a schedule.
-It was and still is a relationship between my body, my intuition, and my community.
+It was and still is a relationship between me and my body, my intuition, and trusting in friends, family and the community around me to help because I know I am unable to do it all alone.

-Later in life, I discovered I was neurodivergent—a truth that explained so much about why I’d often felt out of place in systems that didn’t make room for difference.
-That discovery didn’t serve fix anything, but it gave me language to better understand myself and the world around me.
+Later in life, I discovered I was neurodivergent.
+This knowledge helped explain so much about why I’d often felt out of place in systems that didn’t make room for alternative ways of operating.
+That discovery didn’t necessarily “fix” anything or serve to alter events in the past, but it did give me language to better understand myself and the world around me.
 It helped me see that what felt like “too much” or sometimes “not enough” and oftentimes “different” was simply my way of being in the world.
+Once I had this information, I was even more equipped to navigate the world in a way that felt empowering rather than tip toeing around explaining or apologizing.

 The Therapy Connection

-That’s why I chose this symbol for Wayfinding Therapy, because just like those navigators, each of us is learning how to feel our way forward—often without a clear path or destination.
+That’s why I chose this symbol for Wayfinding Therapy, because just like those navigators, each of us is learning how to feel our way forward; often without a clear path or destination.
 Therapy doesn’t promise answers or shortcuts.
 What it offers is a space to slow down, pay attention, and learn how to trust yourself again.
-Together, we study the currents.
+Together, we study the “currents” or patterns in your own life .
 We notice what’s shifting.
-We build a kind of map—not one that tells you where to go, but one that helps you understand where you are, and what’s possible from here.
+We build a your own personalized map; not one that tells you where to go, but one that helps you understand where you are and what’s possible from here.
 This process is a tool you can carry with you and utilize throughout your life.
-This tool is actually one we all have, it's just that very often we forget about it and counseling can be a helpful way to retrain ourselves in how to use they gifts we were born with.
+This tool is actually one we all have but often we forget about it.
+Counseling can be a helpful way to retrain ourselves and remember how to use the gifts we were born with.

 A Final Invitation